tassaron/nagcat/README.md

 1. `pip install --upgrade nagcat` should be sufficient!

-1. If new keys are added to the config file in an update, nagcat will write default values into the config when it needs them.
+1. If something goes wrong, try a "factory reset": `nagcat config --reset`

 ## Development

 * Free the three! `sudo apt install python-is-python3` =^.^=
 * Use black formatter: `pip install black` and use `black` command
-* Run tests: `pip install pytest` and use `pytest` command
-* Handle cross-module concerns in `__main__.py` so the imports don't get out of hand
-    * The only inter-package import should be the `logger` from `__init__.py`
-* In this house, we use typehints for some reason 🤷‍♀️
+* I'm using typehints for some reason 🤷‍♀️